wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   4\.
 Any question regarding the application of paragraphs 2 and 3 shall be decided by an absolute majority of the judges.
 Where any such question concerns an individual judge, that judge shall not take part in the decision.

-### Article 41 Excusing and disqualification of judges
+### Article 41---Excusing and disqualification of judges

 *   1\.
 The Presidency may, at the request of a judge, excuse that judge from the exercise of a function under this Statute, in accordance with the Rules of Procedure and Evidence.